er1czz/ORCA-scripts/README.md

 Personal notes for the automation of DFT calculation and data analysis, including
 - Create jobs in batch
 - Automate result analysis
-- Scripts mainly are written in bash, which is natively supported in Unix environment (some are with Python equivalents)
+- Scripts mainly are written in bash, which is natively supported in Unix environment (some are in Python)

 Software packages:
 - HPC